These roles are suitable for volunteers who are new to Alpine ski racing. | |

 Finish Referee

-USSS Alpine Officials Membership is required; USSA Alpine Officials Referee Certification is encouraged.
+USSS Alpine Officials Membership is required; USSS Alpine Officials Referee, Jury Advisor, or COR Certification is required.
 The Finish Referee is a non-voting member of the Jury and is listed in the paperwork as a Jury Advisor.
 They are responsible for setting up the finish corral and helping Timer set up the finish timing.
 They control the finish arena before, during and after the race.

 Reporting time: 1 hour before inspection opens.
 Pickup radio, lift ticket if needed, and finish bag in race office.
 Pickup “Finish Box” at Region 1 trailer and bring to the finish to commence setup.
 (Skis not required at most race venues.)